Thinking about going Dutch? Find out what you need to know about visas, immigration, and more in the Netherlands with our guide.

-You may need to apply for a Dutch visa or other permit with IND Netherlands if you are considering moving to the Netherlands to live, study, work or join a relative or partner.
-This guide explains the requirements and conditions of the different types of Dutch visas and permits to help you choose which permit you need for your individual situation.
-Typically, your nationality and reason for coming to the Netherlands will dictate the Dutch visa or permit you need.
+However, you may need to apply for a Dutch visa if you’re moving to the Netherlands to live, study, work or join a relative or partner.
+This guide explains the conditions of the different types of Netherlands visas and residence permits.
+Sections include:

 Expat Management Group